Unboxed-Software/solana-course/content/local-setup.md

 Now it’s your turn to build something independently.
 Try to build a new program to print your own message to the program logs.
 This time deploy your program to devnet instead of localhost.

-Remember to update your `RPC URL` to devnet using the `solana config set --url` \*\*\*\*command.
+Remember to update your `RPC URL` to devnet using the `solana config set --url` command.

-You can invoke the program using the same client-side script from the demo by updating the connection to and Solana Explorer URL to devnet.
+You can invoke the program using the same client-side script from the demo by updating the connection and Solana Explorer URL to devnet.

 ```tsx
 let connection = new web3.Connection(web3.clusterApiUrl("devnet"));